Manual & Powered Wheelchairs

 We stock both electric and manual wheelchairs in a variety of brands with chairs to suit every need.
-Wheelchairs can be split into two main categories, electrically powered or manual.
+Wheelchairs can be split into two main categories, manual or electrically powered.

 Choosing the right chair

-You need to ask yourself the following questions in mind when choosing your wheelchair.
+You need to have the following questions in mind when choosing your wheelchair.

 - How long will I be in my wheelchair?

 - Will I be using my wheelchair primarily indoors or outdoors?

 - Will I be using my wheelchair for sports?